RGoldsack/beyond-mutual-information/README.md

 ```

 Note: BMI uses [JAX](https://github.com/google/jax) and by default installs the CPU version of it.
 If you have a device supporting CUDA, you can [install the CUDA version of JAX](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier).
+Note BMI requires JAX==0.4.33.

 Now let's take one of the predefined distributions included in the benchmark (named "tasks") and sample 1,000 data points.
 Then, we will run two estimators on this task.